RTE Gujarat FAQ

 10. How is school allocation done in RTE?

 School allocation is usually based on factors like proximity to the child’s residence, availability of seats, and the preferences expressed by parents.
-The process is designed to ensure that children from disadvantaged backgrounds get equitable access to quality education.
+The process ensures that children from disadvantaged backgrounds get equitable access to quality education.

 11. Which school can I get admission to?

-Admission under RTE can be sought in any government-recognized private school or government school that has seats reserved for children under the RTE Act.
+Admission under RTE can be sought in any government-recognized private or government school with seats reserved for children under the RTE Act.
 A list of schools participating in the RTE program is usually available on the official RTE website or at local educational offices.

 12. How many schools should I choose?

-Parents are encouraged to choose a minimum of three schools to increase the chances of securing admission for their child.
+Parents are encouraged to choose at least three schools to increase the chances of securing admission for their child.

 13. How many schools can I choose at most?